microsoft/WindowsAppSDK/specs/spec_template.md

       https://github.com/microsoft/microsoft-ui-xaml-specs/blob/master/active/UIElement/ElementCursor.md

     Style guide:
-    * Speak to the developer who will be learning/using this API.
+    * Use second person; speak to the developer who will be learning/using this API.
     ("You use this to..." rather than "the developer uses this to...")
     * Use hard returns to keep the page width within ~100 columns.
     (Otherwise it's more difficult to leave comments in a GitHub PR.)
     * Talk about an API's behavior, not its implementation (Speak to the developer using this API, not to the team implementing this API)
-    * A picture says a thousand words.
+    * A picture is worth a thousand words.
-    * An example says a million words.
+    * An example is worth a million words.
     * Keep examples realistic but simple; don't add unrelated complications (An example that passes a stream needn't show the process of launching the File-Open dialog.)

 -->

 Title
-==
+===

 # Background